llobato/docs/docs/other/install-gwms-factory.md

 [Here](/security/host-certs.md) are instructions to request a host certificate.

-The host **certificate/key** is used for authorization,  however, authorization between the factory and the wms collector is done by file system authentication.
+The host **certificate/key** is used for authorization,  however, authorization between the factory and the GlideinWMS collector is done by file system authentication.

 #### Networking